 Sous le chapeau - Under the hat

-Sous le Chapeau is the name of a sculpture located in front of the Hungarian Institute entrance.
+Sous le Chapeau is the name of a sculpture placed in front of the Hungarian Institute entrance.

-Also known as Balassi Institute, this cultural center offers exhibitions, film screenings, conferences, workshops for children and language courses.
+The Balassi Institute, as the cultural center is also known, offers exhibitions, film screenings, conferences, workshops for children and language courses.

 Sous le chapeau literally translates as Under the hat.